arun123ster/prime_multi_table/README.md

-# prime_multi_table
+This is a program in PHP to print Prime Number Multiplication Table with a limit.

-Prime Numbers Multiplication Table
+NB :- This will work only with CLI